pluteski/speech-to-text/blog/content/life30_review.md

 had plenty of time to adapt it to us, and ourselves to it.

-But if life truly is driven by more fundamental laws of nature that can overrid our programming, not only is this outcome more probable, but it is inevitable unless we plan accordingly.
+But if life truly is driven by more fundamental laws of nature that can override its core programming, not only is this outcome more probable, but it is inevitable unless we plan accordingly.

-We’ve tackled other wicked difficult problems, such as the tragedy of the commons in its numerous forms, and myriad impossibility theorems that would seem to doom us all.
+We’ve tackled other wicked difficult problems, such as the tragedy of the commons in its numerous forms, and myriad impossibility theorems.
+These would seem to doom us all.
 And yet, here we are.
 Thus far we have always discovered a workaround to impending doom, although it often required a catastrophe to motivate us into serious action.
-This is a problem that we can tackle, but it isn't enough to just take an optimistic view that human ingenuity has always triumphed over nature, and so it will again.
+This is a problem that we can tackle.
+That said it isn't enough to take an optimistic view that human ingenuity has always triumphed over nature, therefore, so it will again.
+The Ad Ignorantum fallacy is to argue that something is true because it has not been proven to be false.
-We need to have a deep fundamental understanding of life's core drivers at its most fundamental level.
+We need to have a deep fundamental understanding of life's core drivers at a fundamental level.

+### Before and after analysis
 Prior to reading this book I was in the middle ground between the techno-optimists who believe that technology will solve all our problems, and the techno-alarmists who believe our fate is sealed.